digitaltrails/vdu_controls/sample-scripts/Lux-metering.md

      it's pretty much the same as the bash script.
 Requirements: the ``cv2`` (opencv-python real-time computer vision library)

-In order to use these with ``vdu_controls``, they must be set to be executable:
+In order to use these with ``vdu_controls``, they must be set to be
+executable:

 ```
 chmod u+x lux-from-webcam.bash
 chmod U+x lux-from-webcam.py
 ```

-Once they are set to be executable, they can be selected in  `Light Metering Dialog` and it will recognise then as "Runnable" scripts that provide a single value per run.
+Once they are set to be executable, they can be selected in  `Light Metering Dialog` and ``vdu_controls`` will recognise then as "Runnable" scripts that provide a single value per run.

-The requirements for the two scripts are packaged for all major distributions.
+The requirements for the two scripts are available on all major Linux distributions.

-Both of the scripts are set to use options available with a Logitech Webcam C270, they may need editing to use similar options on other webcams.
+Both of the scripts are set to use options available with a __Logitech Webcam C270__, they may need editing to use similar options on other webcams.

+If a webcam doesn't support fixed manual exposures, it may still be possible to use some heuristics to guess at the available light, or to perhaps at least guess at whether it is day or night by recognising differing light or dark areas in the image (such as weather a lamp is lit).
+Such heuristics would likely be very specific to local circumstances, I've not explored them to any great degree.

-Because I use a GY30/BH1750 + Arduino, I'm not sure how much support I can provide for webcam based approaches over the long term.
-Hence, these are provided as sample scripts with the expectation that the end-user is happy to edit and maintain their own versions.
+Because I use a GY30/BH1750 + Arduino, the webcam based scripts are provided as sample scripts with the expectation that the end-user is happy to edit and maintain their own versions.